google/zetasql/docs/resolved_ast.md

 // &lt;table_name_path&gt; is the name of table being indexed.
 // &lt;table_scan&gt; is a TableScan on the table being indexed.
 // &lt;is_unique&gt; specifies if the index has unique entries.
+// &lt;is_search&gt; specifies if the index is for search.
 // &lt;index_item_list&gt; has the columns being indexed, specified as references
 //                   to &#39;computed_columns_list&#39; entries or the columns of
 //                   &#39;table_scan&#39;.